Bringing Up Baby: Development and writing

-Filming was scheduled to begin on September 1, 1937 and wrap on October 31, but was delayed for several reasons.
+Principal photography was scheduled to begin on September 1, 1937 and wrap on October 31, but was delayed for several reasons.
 Production had to wait until mid-September to clear the rights for "I Can't Give You Anything but Love, Baby" for $1,000.
-In August, Hawks hired gag writers Robert McGowan and Gertrude Purcell for uncredited script rewrites, and McGowan added a scene inspired by the comic strip Professor Dinglehoofer and his Dog in which a dog buries a rare dinosaur bone.
-RKO paid King Features $1,000 to use the idea for the film on September 21.
+In August Hawks hired gag writers Robert McGowan and Gertrude Purcell for uncredited script rewrites, and McGowan added a scene inspired by the comic strip Professor Dinglehoofer and his Dog in which a dog buries a rare dinosaur bone.
+RKO paid King Features $1,000 on September 21 to use the idea.